Dynamic Resource Allocation: Algorithmic Design Principles and Spectrum of Achievable Performances: Introduction

 \cite{vera2021bayesian,vera2021online} generalized the arguments in \cite{arlotto2019uniformly} to a broader class of online packing and online matching problems and proved a uniform regret guarantee across all values of capacity $B$ and time horizon $T$.
-They developed a technique called \emph{compensated coupling} and used it is prove a constant regret guarantee without requiring any non-degeneracy assumptions. \cite{bumpensanti2020re} also proved constant regret guarantees for a class of NRM problems however their algorithm and proof techniques differ significantly from that of \cite{vera2021bayesian, vera2021online}.
+They developed a technique called \emph{compensated coupling} and used it to prove a constant regret guarantee without requiring any non-degeneracy assumptions. \cite{bumpensanti2020re} also proved constant regret guarantees for a class of NRM problems, however their algorithm and proof techniques differ from those of \cite{vera2021bayesian, vera2021online}.
 While all these papers impressively establish constant regret bounds, all of them assume a few discrete types, and their regret bounds scale polynomially in the number of types.
-However in most practical systems, the number of types is in fact large.
-For example, in the multi-secretary problem, the set of possible candidates abilities could be very large.
-In the context of fulfillment problems, there are more than 40,000 zip codes in the United States and most of these are demand locations (i.e., demand types) for e-commerce websites like Amazon, Walmart, Best Buy, etc. While the regret guarantees obtained in previous work do not grow with demand volume, they scale poorly (polynomially) in the number of demand types.
-Our work on the one-dimensional case, i.e., the multisecretary problem, may pave the way for progress on handling many types in broader problem classes.
+However in many practical systems, the number of types is, in fact, large.

+\simulation{Simulation-based algorithms have been studied in the network revenue management literature \citep{talluri1999randomized, kunnumkal2012randomized}, albeit without any regret guarantees.
+The idea in these papers is to solve multiple stochastic optimization problems with different realizations instead of a single fluid relaxation and average the shadow prices of the different optimization problems and implement a bid-price control.
+Recently, \citet{freund2019good} and \citet{sinclair2022hindsight} have used related ideas to develop algorithms for online bin packing with a few types.}